 Goals of Release Management in DevOps

-The goals of Release Management in DevOps are focused on reducing risk, increasing efficiency, and enhancing collaboration between development and operations teams.
+The goals of Release Management in DevOps services are focused on reducing risk, increasing efficiency, and enhancing collaboration between development and operations teams.

 The primary objective of Release Management is to ensure that software releases are delivered on time, with minimal disruption to operations, and at a high level of quality.